Login & Authentication

 4. Document verification

-This eKYC verification method verifies a user’s identity by cross-checking their personal information with government-issued identity documents such as driver’s licenses, passports, or state ID cards.
-This method is used in the financial and insurance industries.
+This eKYC identity verification method verifies a user’s identity by cross-checking their personal information with government-issued identity documents such as driver’s licenses, passports, or state ID cards.
+Document verification is used in the financial and insurance industries.

 Regulatory framework for eKYC